 Built in 1905, the East Avenue Railroad Bridge is over 100-years-old and needs to be replaced.
-The existing bridge is removed in two stages, beginning approximately 1.5 years into the construction of the Walk Bridge, to take advantage of planned track outages and minimize disruptions to rail service.
+The existing bridge is removed in two stages to take advantage of planned track outages and minimize disruptions to rail service.
 Horizontal clearance under the bridge widens to approximately 58-feet while vertical clearance increases from 12-feet 2-inches to 14-feet 3-inches.

 This project also includes improvements to East Norwalk Station.
-The station receives increased commuter parking including handicap parking on both sides of the tracks and new ADA elevators.
-The station platforms are extended to accommodate 10 train cars in both directions.
+The station receives increased commuter parking including handicap parking on both sides of the tracks.
+The station platforms are extended to accommodate six train cars in both directions.
 Additionally, the Walk Bridge Program is coordinating closely with the proposed development at 230 East Avenue.

 Construction will begin approximately one year into construction of the Walk Bridge Replacement Project and last approximately four years.